 - Pneumothorax is the leakage of air from the lungs into the chest cavity.
 This may increase the risk of lung collapse due to increased pressure.

-- Internal bleeding such as pulmonary hemorrhage (bleeding inside the lungs) and cerebral hemorrhage (bleeding inside the brain) may occur in infants with NRDS.
+- Internal bleeding such as pulmonary hemorrhage (bleeding inside the lungs) and intraventricular hemorrhage (bleeding inside the brain) may occur in infants with NRDS.

 - Developmental disabilities may occur if the baby experiences brain damage due to bleeding or oxygen deficiency.
 Learning problems, impaired vision and hearing, and movement difficulties are common disabilities associated with NRDS.

 Babies with complications require relevant treatment and may spend more days in the hospital.
 Long-term observation might be required to determine any developmental problems.

 Proper prenatal care helps reduce the risk of NRDS at birth.
 Regular follow-up during the prenatal period may help identify the risk of premature birth and prevent it to an extent.